mdsol/mesos_cookbook/README.md

 mesos-slave using zookeeper.
 Lastly it sets the mesos-slave init config to 'start' so that mesos-slave is started on server restart.

-### docker
-This recipe is no longer needed for Mesos versions 0.20.0 and higher since those versions introduced native docker support.
-Once this cookbook drops support for Mesos 0.19.x this recipe will be removed.

-The docker recipe installs docker via [Brian Flad's docker cookbook][] as well as [Jason Dusek's mesos-docker script][] as a mesos executor.
-After running this recipe on a mesos slave you should be able to run the mesos-docker examples listed in [Jason Dusek's docker on mesos blog post][].

 Dependencies
 ------------